-Prerequisite/Co-requisite: CHEM 2A with a grade of C or better, or P or concurrent enrollment in CHEM 2A
+Prerequisite/Co-requisite: CHEM 2A with a grade of C or better, or P or concurrent enrollment in CHEM 2A Lecture: 1 hour.
+Laboratory: 3 hours

 The first laboratory course in a series designed so students gain multiple experiences in a chemistry lab.
 The investigation of compounds and elements using gravimetric, colorimetric, calorimetric, titrative, and qualitative means will be explored.
 The analysis of the validity of quantitative data will be included throughout the course.
 Standard laboratory safety (SLS) and good laboratory practice (GLP) will be emphasized.
+Transfer: UC/CSU (Transfer credit limited.
+See a counselor.)